-ADANGER Indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.
-ACAUTION Indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
+ADANGER Indicates an imminent- ly hazardous situation which, if not avoided, will result in death or serious injury .
+ACAUTION Indicates a potentially hazardous situation which, if not avoided, may result in mino or moderate injury.
 AWARNING Indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury.
-CAUTION alert symbol indicates a potentially hazardous situation which, if not avoided, may result in property damage.
+CAUTION Used without the safety alert symbol indicates a potentially hazardous situation which, if not avoided, may result in property damage.